-When an offer of the property is made the customer will be required to bring proof of their identity and all members of their household, to the viewing; passport, photo driving licence, birth certificate etc.
+When an offer of the property is made the customer may be required to provide proof of their identity and that of all members of their household.
+E.g passport, photo driving licence, birth certificate etc.

-5.12 Refusing and Non Replies to Offers
+5.11 Refusing and Non Replies to Offers